The Hero of Fort Sumter – Patrolman Peter Hart

 Despite repeated efforts by Major Anderson to communicate the same to Washington, D.C., he received no direction.
 Inexplicably, the Union troops observed Union Naval vessels beyond the sand bar, but they did not aid Major Anderson during the battle.

-The evacuation of Fort Sumter was negotiated between the sides.
-Major Anderson raised the battle-torn flag for the last time.
-Fifty rounds of cannon were fired to honor the American Flag and Union troops.
+During the withdrawl, fifty ceremonial rounds of cannon were fired by order of Maj.
+Anderson to honor the American Flag and Union troops.
 In full uniform, the troops marched out of the fort to a waiting ship in the harbor.
 “Yankee Doodle” was played by the band, and at the passing of Major Anderson, “Hail to the Chief” was played.
 When the last troop left the fort, the Confederate and Palmetto (South Carolina) flags were raised where the 33-star flag once flew.

-So ended the first battle of the Civil War and, and so began the legacy of NYC Patrolman Peter Hart as a national hero.
+So ended the first battle of the Civil War and, and so began the legacy of NYC Patrolman Peter Hart as a National Hero.

 The men of the garrison boarded the USA Ship Baltic for the return to NYC.
 As the Baltic prepared to leave Charleston Harbor the insurgent soldiers, showing their respect for the gallantry of the Union troops in battle, “stood on the beach with their uncovered heads, in a token of profound respect.”